Constant gmp_mpfr_sys::C::GMP::Formatted_Input [−][src]

 for standard float input.

-The format string is only interpreted as plain char
+The format string is only interpreted as plain chars, multibyte

 characters are not recognised.
 Perhaps this will change in the future.